Mackay Ring Road

 Pioneer River crossingThe Mackay Ring Road crosses several waterways.
-To reduce flood impacts on the region four new bridges and nine overpasses will be built.
-The 670m Pioneer River crossing will be the largest bridge structure built on the Mackay Ring Road.
-This crossing will create a vital connection between the north and south of Mackay.
+To reduce flood impacts on the region 4 new bridges and 9 overpasses were built.
+The 670m Pioneer River crossing is the largest bridge structure built on the Mackay Ring Road.
+This crossing creates a vital connection between the north and south of Mackay.

 Peak Downs Highway upgrade

 A 1.16km duplication of the Peak Downs Highway, between Horse and Jockey Road and Sextons Road, is included as part of the Mackay Ring Road project.

 The upgrade allows for the integration of the new Peak Downs Highway overpass, with a clearance height of 5.5m, and an on-ramp and off-ramp.

 A feature of the upgrade is the construction of a shared bicycle/pedestrian pathway.

 The Mackay Ring Road project included the construction of new connections at the Bruce Highway south, the Peak Downs Highway and the Bruce Highway north.

 New dual-lane roundabouts were constructed at the southern end at the Stockroute Road and Calrossie Road intersection and at the northern end just north of Bald Hill Road.
 A new interchange has been constructed at the Peak Downs Highway.

 We partnered with the Department of State Development, Manufacturing, Infrastructure and Planning to consult with local businesses and communities to maximise the opportunity for local content on the project.

 The Mackay Ring Road Supply Chain Development Program provided interested companies with the tools and information required to increase their chances of securing work, not only on the Mackay Ring Road project but also to develop their business to meet the needs of Tier 1 construction companies in the future.